-Option Name Description 51 Lease Time Always set to Infinite 60 Class Identifier The class of 7705 SAR router: ALU-AD SAR-8 ALU-AD SAR-18 ALU-AD SAR-A ALU-AD SAR-A ALU-AD SAR-H ALU-AD SAR-H ALU-AD SAR-H ALU-AD SAR-W ALU-AD SAR-W ALU-AD SAR-W ALU-AD SAR-X 61 Client Identifier Not sent by default, but can be configured to be the chassis MAC address or an operator-defined string 82 Relay Agent Information Network uplink information, such as circuit ID and gateway address, added by the relay agent, if applicable
+Option Name Description chaddr Client HW Address The MAC address of the port 51 Lease Time Always set to Infinite 60 Class Identifier The class of 7705 SAR router: ALU-AD SAR-8 ALU-AD SAR-18 ALU-AD SAR-A ALU-AD SAR-A ALU-AD SAR-H ALU-AD SAR-H ALU-AD SAR-M ALU-AD SAR-W ALU-AD SAR-W ALU-AD SAR-X 61 Client Identifier Not sent by default, but can be configured to be the chassis MAC address or an operator-defined string 82 Relay Agent Information Network uplink information, such as circuit ID and gateway address, added by the relay agent, if applicable

 No client identifier is sent by default, but you can configure this option during boot-up, or with the auto-discover command, to be the chassis MAC address or a unique string.
-During boot-up, you can also configure the VLAN ID for ADP with dot1q or qing encapsulation.
+During boot-up, you can also configure the VLAN ID for ADP with dot1q or qinq encapsulation.